HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/odata/index.md

 # OData

 [OData](https://www.odata.org), an [open standard](https://www.iso.org/standard/69208.html) protocol for [REST](https://www.tutorialspoint.com/restful/restful_introduction.htm), is the love child of SAP and Microsoft.
-It has been widly adopted e.g.
+It has been adopted by:

 - SAP
 - Salesforce